MAphd/PHMIC/README.md

 This repository contains the following files:
-Rawdata.7z
+Rawdata.zip
-Scripts.7z
+Scripts.zip
 Readme.txt

 Explanation:
-Extract both archives to the same folder: move both archives to the same folder and press "Extract here".
-These have been seperated for license reasons.
+Move both archives to the same folder and (right click) press "Extract here".
+These archives have been seperated for license reasons, but should be extracted to the same folder.

-The archive "Scripts.7z" contains R scripts that have been used to analyze data and some raw data for certain datasets ().
+The archive "Scripts.zip" contains R scripts that have been used to analyze data and some raw data for certain datasets (MIC data).
 The license for this archive is -  © Copyright 2025 Technical University of Denmark BSD-3-Clause

-The archive "Rawdata.7z" contains any raw data used for the manuscript and is published under - © Copyright 2025 Technical University of Denmark CC BY 4.0 license.
+The archive "Rawdata.zip" contains any raw data used for the manuscript and is published under - © Copyright 2025 Technical University of Denmark CC BY 4.0 license.